nushell/nushell/README.md

 Nu adheres closely to a set of goals that make up its design philosophy.
 As features are added, they are checked against these goals.

 -   First and foremost, Nu is cross-platform.
-Commands and techniques should carry between platforms and offer consistent first-class support for Windows, macOS, and Linux.
+Commands and techniques should work across platforms and Nu has first-class support for Windows, macOS, and Linux.

--   Nu ensures direct compatibility with existing platform-specific executables that make up people's workflows.
+-   Nu ensures compatibility with existing platform-specific executables.

--   Nu's workflow and tools should have the usability in day-to-day experience of using a shell in 2019 (and beyond).
+-   Nu's workflow and tools should have the usability expected of modern software in 2022 (and beyond).

--   Nu views data as both structured and unstructured.
+-   Nu views data as either structured or unstructured.
 It is a structured shell like PowerShell.

 -   Finally, Nu views data functionally.
 Rather than using mutation, pipelines act as a means to load, change, and save data without mutable state.